Question 243·Medium·Rhetorical Synthesis

 Look for explicit connection to water and evidence

-Prefer an option that clearly connects cholera to contaminated water and shows that changing access to that water (for example, disabling the pump) affected cholera cases.
-Avoid choices that sound like bare facts with no explanation.
+Prefer an option that clearly connects cholera to contaminated water and shows that disabling access to that water affected cholera cases.
+Avoid choices that are just isolated facts or only discuss miasma without the water evidence.

 Step-by-step Explanation